kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 13. **Sign out** from all the browser tabs by clicking on the user icon next to the email address on the top right corner of the screen.
 Then the close all the browser windows.

-## Task 3:  In this task, you, as user Adele Vance, will go through the registration process for a self-service password reset.
+## Task 3: Registration process for a self-service password reset

+In this task, you, as user Adele Vance, will go through the registration process for a self-service password reset.
 This task requires that you have access to a mobile device where you can receive text messages or a personal email account that you can access.

 1. Open Microsoft Edge.